scottorwig/create_alumni_email_file/README.md

 # create_alumni_email_file
+This code was developed for use by a high school sports team that uses parent and athelete email distribution lists.
+The lists are repopulated each season, but text files remain from each season of the people on each list.
+We want to generate a comma-seprated list of emails of parents and athletes were are no longer on the team for use in future fundraising.

-Using a raw text file of emails, a file of current user's emails, and an ignore list of emails, creates a file of alumni users and puts the addresses in a file so that they can be pasted into the BCC field of a promotional email to alumni.
+Using directory of .txt files containing emails, a file of current user's emails, and an ignore list of emails, creates a file of alumni emails and puts the addresses in a file so that they can be pasted into the BCC field of a promotional  email to alumni.

-Start with a raw text file of email addresses in a text file called "raw_emails.txt", consisting of email addresses from older mailing lists  used for a school team over the years.
+Start with a directory called "email_files" and put .txt files that contains email addresses from past seasons. from older mailing lists  used for a school team over the years.
 Extracts only valid addresses from the file.
 Those addresses are then compared to two other files,